 Friends don’t let friends enjoy tea while shooting.
 Save it for the post range outing ice cream social.

 If you watch some of the faux shooting shows on TV, you might hear someone mention a teacup grip.
 Some call it a cup and saucer grip.
-Just to be clear, this is not a compliment or indicator of social refinement.
-It’s an observation of poor shooting form.

 If you’re going to use two hands to shoot a handgun, you might as well get some benefit out of the support hand.
 Rather than cupping it under the base of the grip like a teacup saucer, how about snugging it right along side the grip so your support hand fingers can reach around the front?
 You’ll be amazed at how little your feisty little pistol or revolver jumps when you use a proper grip.
-Lack of recoil control is a malady that affects millions of Americans.
-Only you can help by using a proper grip.

 3. Safe Shooting Tip: Know that eye and ear protection IS cool